at-the-vr/website/src/content/blog/dev-tooling-2024.md

 ### What are the tools I wanna consider then

-- [`Biome`](https://biomejs.dev/): An amazing toolchain when it comes to linting and formatting your project faster than ever without relying on 10 different devdependencies.
+- [`Biome`](https://biomejs.dev/): An amazing toolchain when it comes to linting and formatting projects faster than ever without relying on 10 different devdependencies.
 - [`Localtunnel`](https://theboroer.github.io/localtunnel-www/): To be accurate, wrappers around localtunnel (`astro`, `nuxt` kind).
 This is a helpful utility when it comes to hosting my local dev server to be accessible on the Internet.

 ### Honorable Mentions